 In its decision, the KPPU's Commissions Assembly provided its analysis on the movement of the price for the domestic commercial ticket price in 2019 from each reported party based on peak season and low season as best practice in the aviation industry.
 Based on this analysis, the KPPU's Commissions Assembly concluded that there was a concerted action or parallelism, and that therefore the reported parties were viewed to have a meeting of minds on terminating the discounted price after peak season ended.
 Without having any evidence indicating an agreement to form a cartel, yet considering that there was a parallelism on terminating discounted ticket prices between the reported parties, the KPPU's Commissions Assembly then declared all reported parties guilty of the price-fixing allegation, but not guilty of creating a cartel.
 As a result, the reported parties were given a mandatory report regarding its business plan that has the potential to affect the ticket price for two years after the decision was issued.

 ii Trends, developments and strategies

-Based on the information on the KPPU's website, there is only one cartel case currently undergoing the examination stage.
-The case involves two of the biggest airlines groups in Indonesia, namely Garuda Indonesia and Lion Air Groups.
-The KPPU's investigator accused those two airlines of fixing the ticket price for domestic flights.
+Based on the information on the KPPU's website, there was only one cartel case carried out and no cartel cases are currently being examined.
+The decided cartel case involves three major airline groups in Indonesia, consisting of seven airlines, namely Garuda Indonesia Group, Sriwijaya Group and Lion Air Group.

 Antitrust: restrictive agreements and dominance